semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_STACK_NAME`

 The name of the stack.
-This is the stack name used in Cloudformation and as a prefix to name all the resources of the stack.
+This is the stack name used in Cloudformation and as a prefix to name all the stack resources.
 When deploying multiple stacks for multiple agent types, different stack names are required.

 ### Agent token {#agent-token}

 - **Parameter name**: `SEMAPHORE_AGENT_TOKEN_PARAMETER_NAME`

-The AWS SSM parameter name containing the Semaphore agent [registration token](../using-semaphore/self-hosted-install#register-agent).
+The AWS SSM parameter name contains the Semaphore agent [registration token](../using-semaphore/self-hosted-install#register-agent).

 ## Optional parameters